-Gale understands the value of hard work and the opportunities that come from education.
-Her mother worked swing shift in a small Virginia town textile mill.
-Gale attended public schools, played flute in the high school band, worked for minimum wage at the local public library and volunteered as a Candy Striper at her hometown community hospital.
+Gale was raised in a small town in southwestern Virginia.
+She understands the value of hard work and the opportunities that come from education.
+Her mother worked swing-shift in a local textile mill from high school graduation to retirement.
+Gale attended local public schools, played flute in the high school band, worked for minimum wage at the local public library, and volunteered as a Candystriper at her hometown community hospital.

 Gale has a solid track record of service in business, government, her profession, and her community.

 Reflecting on my four terms in the House and first term in the Senate.

 North Carolina has grown and prospered since I moved here in 1976.
 Once a state where manufacturing and agriculture were dominant, job growth is now more prominent in financial services, health care, technology and pharmaceuticals.
 Previous state leaders had vision and made intentional investments in people, infrastructure and places: public education; roads, bridges and ports; and successful public-private partnerships like the Research Triangle Park.

 Between 2011 and 2014 I witnessed many deliberate legislative actions that set North Carolina on a regressive path.
 I was not willing to stand by and watch a legacy of progress, forged through decades of hard work and financial investment, continue to be threatened by political partisanship and short-sighted legislative policies.
 I first ran in 2014 to bring a reasoned, thoughtful, nonpartisan, and common-sense approach to the challenges that will determine our state’s future.